CatfishCrypt/KangarooClient/README.md

 This is in preparation to use for an upcoming pool for the #125 challenge.
 Do not use yet.

+Example command line to connect to server (not real IP or port, DO NOT USE):

+Kangaroo -t 0 -gpu -gpuId 0,1 -g 96,128,96,128 -wname CatCrypt -c 100.77.318.235 -sp 5000

+To save your kangaroo locations/path on your drive (in seconds, the below has -wi 600 = save every 10 minutes):

+Kangaroo -t 0 -gpu -gpuId 0,1 -g 96,128,96,128 -wname CatCrypt -w save -ws -wi 600 -c 100.77.318.235 -sp 5000

+IMPORTANT

+After you stop your program connection to the server, when you reconnect to the server, you need to call the file you saved in the previous example.
+If not, your kangaroos will create and save a new different path, and we do not want that.
+Example on restart:

+Kangaroo -t 0 -gpu -gpuId 0,1 -g 96,128,96,128 -wname CatCrypt -w save -i save -ws -wi 300 -c 100.77.318.235 -sp 5000

+OR

+Kangaroo -t 0 -gpu -gpuId 0,1 -g 96,128,96,128 -wname CatCrypt -i save -ws -wi 300 -c 100.77.318.235 -sp 5000

+More to follow...

 A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
 **This program is limited to a 125bit interval search.**